OGSarah/PhotoSafe/README.md

 ### 15. Continuous Learning:
 - Leverages the latest iOS 18 features (e.g., new Core Image APIs, Swift 6 concurrency).
 - Follows WWDC sessions and Apple’s documentation for best practices.

-# Development Plan

-### Setup:
-- Configure Core Data stack and SQLite backend.
-- Set up GitHub repository. ✅
-- Add SwiftLint to the project. ✅

-### Core Features:
-- Implement photo encryption/decryption in C/C++.
-- Build face detection with Core Image and C/C++ optimizations.
-- Create programmatic UI for photo gallery with Core Animation.

-### Networking and Sharing:
-- Integrate RESTful APIs for photo sharing.
-- Implement asynchronous networking with URLSession.
-- Add secure data handling with certificates.

-### SDK Development:
-- Build and test the native SDK.
-- Create documentation and a sample integration app.

-### Testing and Optimization:
-- Write unit and UI tests.
-- Profile with Instruments for performance and memory issues.
-- Optimize concurrency with GCD and Operation Queues.

-### Distribution Prep:
-- Setup CI/CD with GitHub Actions.
-- Create and add an app icon.
-- Configure provisioning profiles and code signing.
-- Prepare App Store metadata and submit for review.

-### Polish and Release:
-- Fix bugs identified during testing.
-- Finalize UI animations and user flows.
-- Release to App Store.

 # Tools and Technologies
 - Xcode: For development, debugging, and Interface Builder.